zyadamec/migAz/README.md

 # migAz ASM version

-migAz ASM version allows you to create an ARM template out of an Azure IaaS ASM deployment.
+migAz ASM version will help you on your ASM to ARM migrations.
+Allows you to create an ARM template out of an Azure IaaS ASM deployment.
 It also provides an automation script for blobs copy.

 [Link to this version](asm)